FluentValidation/FluentValidation/docs/_doc/mvc5/getting-started.md

 {: .callout-title}
 #### Deprecation Notice

-Integration with ASP.NET MVC5 is considered legacy and is will not be supported beyond FluentValidation 8.x.
+Integration with ASP.NET MVC5 is considered legacy and will not be supported beyond FluentValidation 8.x.
 For an optimal experience, we suggest using FluentValidtation with [ASP.NET Core](/aspnet).

 </div></div>

 FluentValidation can be configured to work with ASP.NET MVC 5 projects.
-Note that the MVC 5 integration is considered legacy and has several limitations.
-For an optimal experience, we recommend using FluentValidation with [ASP.NET Core](/aspnet).

 To enable MVC integration, you'll need to add a reference to the `FluentValidation.Mvc5` assembly from the appropriate NuGet package: